vunguyentuan/vscode-css-blocks/README.md

 # css-blocks README

-This is the README for your extension "css-blocks".
+This is the README for your extension "vscode-css-blocks".
 After writing up a brief description, we recommend including the following sections.

 ## Features